 A sales-qualified lead is a potential customer or prospect that is interested in the point of making a purchase decision.
 In other words, an SQL has already engaged with a brand in some way that has grown in them a readiness to start the sales process.

-Segmentation the categorization of leads into groups based on similar attributes.
+Segmentation is the categorization of leads into groups based on similar attributes.
 B2B can do this best by focusing on their leads’ firmographic, psychographic, and behavioral information.
-Firmographics data describes company details (for example, the type or market of the business), psychographic data refers to the company’s values and attitudes, and behavioral information is about how the target company uses a product or service.
+Firmographic data describes company details (for example, the type or market of the business), psychographic data refers to the company’s values and attitudes, and behavioral information is about how the target company uses a product or service.

 2. Create a Lead Scoring System

-Lead scoring is essentially a subset of segmentation, but it goes a step further by systematically rating a lead by how likely they are to convert.
-In other words, you can attach a rank of “importance” to leads that are closest to that critical buying decision or the bottom-of-funnel.
+Lead scoring is essentially a subset of segmentation, but it goes further by systematically rating a lead by how likely they are to convert.
+In other words, you can attach a rank of “importance” to leads closest to that critical buying decision or the bottom-of-funnel.
 Start by defining your sales-qualified leads according to your organization’s standards.
 Then use historical data on leads that became customers to see what points of commonality they have.
 Those will be key to look out for in separating the SQLs from the rest of the leads.